Introduction to IPv4/IPv6 Translation

 If you’re not an ISP, you can still employ 464XLAT if you have a NAT64 gateway to the IPv4 Intenet, but some of your IPv6-side applications still don’t support IPv6.
 Just like in SIIT-DC-2xlat, the point is a mostly IPv6 infrastructure with small IPv4 islands as a workaround.
 (464XLAT is to NAT64 what SIIT-DC-2xlat is to SIIT-DC.)

-MAP-T support on Jool is still in development.
-It’s scheduled to come out it late 2020.
+MAP-T support on Jool is presently in late development.
+It will come out in Jool 4.2.0.
+See Downloads.

 (Note: This is an oversimplification meant as a general introduction.
 The terminology is particularly concealed because I have some beef with the official one.
 Please read the MAP-T summary after this to learn more.)